kartonfarkas/api_docs/source/suite/contacts/contact_update.rst

 Updating a Contact
 ==================

-Update a contact using their external ID as reference.
+Updates a contact using their external ID as reference.

 Endpoint
 --------